sheckuntangle/traffic_gen/README.md

 # Edit .env file

-Edit the .env file in the repo to match the name of the interfaces on your device.
-Also add the path to your logging directory.
+Edit the .env file in the repo to match the name of the interfaces on your device and the logging directories

 # Create trafficlogs, ngfw-traffic, and mfw-traffic commands